nvidia-holoscan/holohub/applications/ssd_detection_endoscopy_tools/app_dev_process/README.md

 Python API.

 #### **Result**
 With the application [`ssd_step1.py`](../ssd_step1.py), we have achieved a near zero code change from the model [training repo](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Detection/SSD/examples/inference.ipynb) to deploying the model in Holoscan SDK!
-We should be seeing ~22 FPS on the NVIDIA IGX Orin DevKit (Early Access).
+We should be seeing ~22 FPS on the NVIDIA IGX Orin DevKit.

 Please note that the FPS on each hardware will differ, but the overall relative speedup in this tutorial should be observed on any hardware.